 The Riverwalk East community is a perfect fit for the urban traditionalist looking for the balance of comfort and adventure.
-With nine models to choose from of our 3-storey traditional freehold towns, there’s an ideal home for your tastes.
+With a wide selection of 3-storey detached singles and traditional freehold towns, there’s an ideal home for your tastes.

 Earlier this year, we provided a communication on our Riverwalk West community, along with an update on the approvals process.
 We’re excited to share with all of you that we are moving forward into the next stage of our approval process.